-Whether it’s in-house counsel or outside counsel, they ultimately defend the preservation of documents and respond to a regulatory inquiry.
+Whether it’s in-house counsel or outside counsel, they ultimately defend the preservation of documents and respond to regulatory inquiries.
 Some organizations may be averse to contacting their lawyers due to expense.
 However, the cost of not contacting them can be detrimental to your case.
 The cost of preservation in organizations was spelled out by William Hubbard in his study on the cost of preservation, the cost for an ad hoc program far outweighs maximizing efficiency and being prepared.
 Preserving evidence, determining if laws have been broken, and determining your legal response to an inquiry is important, and you should not do so without legal counsel.
 You may also have in-house counsel you can contact for assistance.

 Take steps to become more proactive vs. reactive.
 Gaining and maintaining compliance is critical, but it is also important to document why decisions were made.
 These decisions can help a lawyer, judge, and possibly a jury understand why and how an organization chose to respond or react to legal and regulatory matters.
-There are many legal matters that need to be considered, and working with compliance can help an IG professional prioritize and recommend an action plan, or, more importantly, a prevention plan.
-Suggest that you form a litigation or compliance response team and plan how you will manage and set your response in action doing simulations of actual events.
+There are many legal matters that need to be considered, and working with compliance can help an information governance professional prioritize and recommend an action plan, or, more importantly, a prevention plan.
+Suggest that you form a litigation or compliance response team and plan how you will manage and set your response in action by performing simulations of actual events.

 Litigation is typically something that is not planned, so preparing yourself for the event before the notification is considered a best practice.
 There is a saying, defense wins championships, and that saying applies to organizations when preparing for litigation.
-Having a good defense in place and a plan before the game starts should help your defensible position.
+Having a good defense in place and a plan before the game starts should help your legal defensibility position.

-For more information, check out our educational webinar: Creating A Defensible Disposition within your RIM Program
+For more information, check out our educational webinar: Creating A Defensible Disposition within your RIM Program.

 Robin Athlyn Thompson is a double lifetime-achievement award winner for her subject matter expertise in information as an asset, including Cyber Security, eDiscovery, Information Governance, and corporate buying teams.
 She is a leading industry micro-influencer and was the recipient of the first ACEDS lifetime achievement award for her groundbreaking work in identifying emerging buyers, was honored by the Executive Women’s Forum as a woman of influence in Risk Management.
 She blends practitioner work on MDL litigation and governance, with sales and marketing experience today as a market strategist and brand manager.